 Section 1531 of Public Act 451 (1976), as amended by Public Act 267 (1986), Public Act 282 (1992), and Public Act 289 (1995), mandates a testing program as part of Michigan's teacher certification requirements.
-The purpose of the tests is to ensure that each certified teacher has the necessary basic skills and content knowledge to serve in Michigan schools.
+The purpose of the tests is to ensure that each certified teacher has the necessary professional readiness and content knowledge to serve in Michigan schools.
 The examinations of the Michigan Test for Teacher Certification (MTTC) program are the only tests that satisfy the testing requirement for teacher certification in Michigan at this time.
 In accordance with Public Act 96 (1995), a person who uses or attempts to use a certificate or other credential that he or she knows is fraudulently obtained, altered, or forged for the purpose of obtaining a Michigan teaching certificate is guilty of a misdemeanor punishable by imprisonment or a fine.

 The tests are criterion referenced and objective based.
 Criterion-referenced multiple-choice tests are designed to measure a candidate's knowledge and skills in relation to an established standard of performance (a criterion) rather than in relation to the performance of other candidates.
 The tests are designed to help identify those candidates who have the level of knowledge required to perform satisfactorily as entry-level teachers in their fields of specialization.